 Quick note here.
-In this case “college” is being used in the American way, which generally means institutions of higher education (2 or 4 year) beyond secondary school.
-That would be beyond A-levels, to provide an English comparison.
+In this case “college” is being used in the American way.
+That generally means institutions of higher education (2 or 4 year) beyond secondary school.
+This would be beyond A-levels, to provide an English comparison.

 - 2 time NCAA Champion at UCLA

 - MVP of the National Championship his senior year.

 - USA National Team setter

 - 2 years playing professional volleyball in Europe

 - 5 year touring member of the AVP Pro Beach Volleyball Tour